Dankuni

-Dankuni is a city and a municipality of Hooghly district in the Indian state of West Bengal.
-It is now part of the area covered by Kolkata Metropolitan Development Authority (KMDA).
-It is considered posh area in Hooghly.
-It had an estimated population of 249,840 at the 2011 census.
-It has a suburban station on the Calcutta Chord link line of the Kolkata Suburban Railway.
+Dankuni is a city and a municipality in the Kolkata Metropolitan Area of Hooghly district in the Indian state of West Bengal.
+It is a part of the area covered by Kolkata Metropolitan Development Authority (KMDA).
+Positioned strategically near Kolkata, it has emerged as an important industrial and commercial center in the region.
+The city's landscape is characterized by a mix of residential areas and industrial zones, reflecting its dual identity as a place of habitation and economic activity.